jku-win-se/Genetic-Programming-for-Quantum-Operator-Discovery/README.md

 **opt_final:** quantum circuit optimization procedures applied for final quantum operator, list of str, default=None, choose from {CC, OQ1, Q1, Q2} where CC: CommutativeCancelling, OQ1:Optimize1qGatesDecomposition, Q1:Qiskit Level1 Optimization, Q2:Qiskit Level2 Optimization

+**reduce_pareto:** method for simple transition functions to reduce the solutions in the Pareto-front, tuple of str, default=None, e.g., ["o > 0.8", "g < 10"] keeps only solutions with an overlap greater than 0.8 and a number of gates smaller than 10, (o: overlap, g: number of gates, d: depth, nl: number of non-local gates, p: number of parameters)

 **sel_scheme:** method to choose final quantum operator from Pareto-front, str, default=None, choose from {Sorted, Weighted, Manual}

+**Sorted_order:** order of fitness values to be used for sorting solutions when sel_scheme="Sorted", list of integers, default = [-1,2,3,4,5]

 **weights2:** weights for selecting final quantum operator when using sel_scheme="Weighted", list of floats, default=None, length of list must match number of fitness values (i.e., 5)